 Metro Code, Chapter 7.03 contains the Investment Policy that applies to all cash-related assets held by Metro.
+Metro code requires the annual review and readopting with the assistance of the Investment Advisory Board who are appointed on staggered terms by the Council President.
 This Investment Policy is being submitted to Council for review and re-adoption in accordance with Section 7.03.160 of Metro Code.